mahgouba/inventoryMaster-2/replit.md

 - ✅ Added proper CSS animations to index.css for consistent animation support across pages
 - ✅ Improved responsive design with better grid layouts and mobile optimization
 - ✅ Enhanced accessibility with better contrast ratios and focus states on glass elements
+- ✅ Applied glass-card and glass-card-dark classes to bank cards for consistent styling with vehicle cards
+- ✅ Enhanced text styling with white colors and drop shadows for optimal visibility on glass surfaces
+- ✅ Updated loading states and empty states with white text and proper drop shadow effects
+- ✅ Improved logo sizing consistency (32x32) across all bank display pages for optimal display

 ### Previous Migration to Replit Environment (July 23, 2025)
 - ✅ Successfully completed full migration from Replit Agent to standard Replit environment